mihai-vlc/master-login-system/README.md

 == Install ==

 1. Upload the files to your server
-2. Run /install.php in your browser and complete the form
+2. Run /install.php in your browser and complete the form.
+After running the install.php script please check that the `inc/settings.php` contains the correct database connection details.
 3. Done !!